spectre1989/fast_mpmc_queue/README.md

-# A lock-free multi-producer multi-consumer queue
+# A fast (not quite lock-free) multi-producer multi-consumer queue